Car Seat Safety and Distracted Driving

-Anyone who is experiencing any of these symptoms should pull off the road and find
+Anyone who has any of these symptoms should pull off the road right away and find

 Driving while taking medicines

-Drivers taking over-the-counter or prescription medicines should be especially cautious.
+Drivers taking over-the-counter or prescription medicines should be very cautious.

-Distracted driving is blamed for reported car accidents each
+According to the CDC, distracted driving is blamed for reported car accidents each

-day in the United States

-that result in over 9 deaths and over 1,153 injuries.
+day in the U.S. that result in more than 9 deaths and more than 1,000 injuries.